csningli/MultiAgent/2/2.0/README.md

 ## (class) LookMixin

 <b>LookMixin</b> is the mixin class designed to organize the object's
-(or the obstacle's) the attributes related to the display.
+(or the obstacle's) attributes related to the display.

 ### Properties
 - <b>stroke_color</b> : The color of the shape stroke.